Suresh-kumar-Barik/Landing-page/README.md

 # Landing-page
-Thia is just a basic landing page.
+This is just a basic landing page.